Gordon Stanfield Animation

-Gordon Stanfield Animation (formerly GSA) is an animation service and creator company based in Vancouver, British Columbia with many years of development, pre-production, production and licensing experience.
+Gordon Stanfield Animation (formerly GSA) is a Canadian animation studio based in Vancouver, British Columbia, with many years of development, pre-production, production, and licensing experience.
 GSA/Digitoon was the first digital studio in western Canada and is active with various animated productions.
-Since 2022 GSA was rebranded as ‘Gordy’.
-Gordy produced kids content while its sister company Pristine Entertainment is producing films and series for grown ups.
+Since 2022, GSA has operated under "Gordy Creative".
+GSA/Gordy produces childrens' content, while its sister company, Gordy/Pristine Entertainment, is producing films and series for adults.